playshub/playshub-sonic/hub-unity-sdk/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Project status
+## Project Status

-We are still developing this project following the roadmap in here: https://playshub.io/
+We are actively developing this SDK following the roadmap available at: https://playshub.io/